Svedrin/mumble-django-docs/en/index.rst

 .. seealso:: Programmers might want to take a look at the :ref:`api_index`

 .. seealso:: This documentation is also available `as a PDF file. <http://docs.mumble-django.org/Mumble-Django.pdf>`_

+.. seealso:: `There is a video tutorial showing the installation. <http://www.youtube.com/watch?v=vC2Cm09LP4k&hd=1>`_

 Murmur configuration, user registration and more
 ------------------------------------------------